-Drilling is the operation of cutting a round hole by a rotating tool called drill.
-Before the process of drilling, the center of the hole is positioned on the work piece.
+Drilling is the operation of cutting a round hole with a rotating tool called a drill.
+Before the process of drilling, the center of the hole is positioned on the workpiece.
 Two lines at right angles to each other are drawn.
 A center punch is used to mark the center point at the meeting of two lines.
-The rotating drill is pressed at the center point scribed on the work piece to produce the hole.
+The rotating drill is pressed at the center point scribed on the workpiece to produce the hole.

 Drilling does not produce a precise hole.
-Only rough internal surface will be produced by the drilling process.
-The hole is lightly bigger than the size of the drill bit used due to the vibration of the drill.
+Only a rough internal surface will be produced by the drilling process.
+The hole is slightly bigger than the size of the drill bit used due to the vibration of the drill.

-the process of sizing and finishing the already drilled hole is called as Reaming.
+The process of sizing and finishing the already drilled hole is called reaming.
 The tool used for reaming is known as a reamer.
 It is a cylindrical tool having many cutting edges.
-Reamer cannot drill a hole.
-It simply follows the path of an previously drilled hole.
+A reamer cannot drill a hole.
+It simply follows the path of a previously drilled hole.
 It removes a very small volume of metal.
 The volume of metal removed in reaming is approximately 0.375mm.
-In this process the spindle speed is half that of drilling process.
+In this process, the spindle speed is half that of the drilling process.

-The operation of squaring and smoothing the surface around hole is known as spot facing.
-Figure illustrates the process of spot facing.
+The operation of squaring and smoothing the surface around the hole is known as spot facing.
+The figure illustrates the process of spot-facing.

-The operation of cutting internal threads in a hole by using a cutting tool is called as tapping.
-A tap has cutting edges in the shape of threads. the tap is screwed into the hole which will remove metal and cut internal threads.
+The operation of cutting internal threads in a hole by using a cutting tool is called tapping.
+A tap has cutting edges in the shape of threads.
+The tap is screwed into the hole which will remove metal and cut internal threads.

-Tap drill size = 0.8 x Outside diameter of the thread.
+Tap drill size = 0.8 x the outside diameter of the thread.

 The operation of manufacturing a large hole by removing metal along the circumference of a hollow cutting tool is known as trepanning.
-There is a pilot inside the trepanning tool which pass in the small previously drilled hole to produce the larger.
-It is used for the diameter more than size of particular machine and where hole depth is much more in comparison with normal work.
+There is a pilot inside the trepanning tool which passes in the small previously drilled hole to produce the larger.
+It is used when the diameter is greater than the size of the particular machine and where hole depth is much more in comparison with normal work.

-The operation of removing large amount of stock with respect to lapping and honing operations from hardened material and super finishing a surface accuracy upto ±0.0025mm by means of a grinding tool wheel is known as grinding.
+The operation of removing large amounts of stock with respect to lapping and honing operations from hardened material and super finishing a surface accuracy up to ±0.0025mm by means of a grinding tool wheel is known as grinding.

-The operation of sizing hardened holes and extremely limited in stock removal is known as lapping.
+The operation of sizing hardened holes and extremely limited stock removal is known as lapping.